Skip to main content

 Buenos Aires Hotel FAQs

-What is the best area to stay in Buenos Aires for first-time visitors?
+What is the best area to stay in Buenos Aires?

-Is staying in Palermo a good idea in Buenos Aires?
+Is Palermo a good area to stay in Buenos Aires?

 Where should couples stay in Buenos Aires?